crislikesanimation/Cris-Engine/CONTRIBUTING.md

 ### If your pull request changes the engine, it merges into MASTER.
 ### If your pull request changes the website, it merges into STABLE.
+### also one thing if you are going to help plz dont be lazy and add urself to the credits if u do contribute
 This really took this long to document.
 Why?